As long as you know the rules – unwritten – the exercise of writing a resume is not a complicated task.

 In practice, this is your passport to get an interview and then seek a job.
 It must be clear, understandable and attractive, corresponding to the position your potential employers have to offer.

 Step 1: Information, discussion and resources

-To write a CV, it is necessary to :
+To write a resume, it is necessary to :

-find an old CV of yours (if available), your diplomas, certificates of employment or pay slips, patents, internship reports, certification and a recent passport photo.
+find an old resume of yours (if available), your diplomas, certificates of employment or pay slips, patents, internship reports, certification and a recent passport photo.

 be clear with your professional objective and therefore for the desired function in order to document your skills and qualities required for this position.

 choose the arguments to put forward: like your best achievements, proven results, known and recognized competencies, strengths and extra professional results.